abi/expo-to-appstore-checklist/README.md

 Expo will add icons in various sizes for your bundle so that it appropriately appears on different devices, and different contexts (like,

-### Gather Sceenshots for  App Store
+### App Screenshots

-Screenshots.
 You can generate these using the Simulator and Command+S to take a screenshot.
 You must use Window > Scale > 100% (Command+1)

-* REQUIRED one iPad Pro screenshot.
+* REQUIRED one iPad Pro screenshot (if, your app supports iPad).
 * REQUIRED one iPhone 7 Plus screenshot.

-* These are the highest resolutions for iPad and iPhone.
+These are the highest resolutions for iPad and iPhone.

-### Gather Icons for Expo
+### Expo Icons

 These icons will be used in expo and are added to your exp.json file: